Higher Siegel--Weil formula for unitary groups: the non-singular terms: Springer theory for Hermitian torsion sheaves

 Recall $\cB^{\Herm}_{\cQ}=\coprod_{y'\in\Sig(Z')}\cB^{\Herm}_{\cQ}(y')$.
 Let $\Sig(Z^{\sh})\subset \Sig(Z')$ be the set of $y'$ such that $y'(i)\in Z^{\sh}$ for $1\le i\le d$.
 Then we have a natural bijection $\Sig(Z)\bij\Sig(Z^{\sh}), y\mapsto y^{\sh}$.
 The fiber $\l^{-1}_{2d}(\cL\subset\cQ)$ is the disjoint union $\coprod_{y\in\Sig(Z)}\cB^{\Herm}_{\cQ}(y^{\sh})$.
 Recall the isomorphism $\g_{Z^{\sh}, y^{\sh}}: \cB^{\Herm}_{\cQ}(y^{\sh})\isom \cB_{\nu_{*}\cL}(y)$ from \eqref{gZ}.
 Using these descriptions we may rewrite \eqref{astalk} as

-It remains to show that the composition of the first two maps above is an isomorphism.
+It remains to show that the first map above is an isomorphism.
 But this follows from the fact that $(\Z/2\Z)^{d}$ acts freely on $\Sig(Z')$ with orbit representatives $\Sig(Z^{\sh})$, and Lemma \ref{l:permute comp}.
 This shows that $\a$ is an isomorphism.

 Finally we show that $\a$ is $S_{d}$-equivariant.
 By Proposition \ref{p:SH Spr}, $\pi^{\Herm}_{2d}$ and hence $\l_{2d}$ is small, $R\l_{2d*}\Qlbar$ is the middle extension from a dense open substack of $\Lagr_{2d}$.
 Therefore the same is true for $R\l^{\dm}_{2d*}\Qlbar$.
 Since $\a$ is an isomorphism, both $\upsilon^{\dm,*}_{2d}\HSpr_{d}$ and $\e^{\dm*}_{d}\Spr_{d}$ are middle extension perverse sheaves from a dense open substack of $\Lagr^{\dm}_{2d}$.
 To check that $\a$ is $S_{d}$-equivariant it suffices to check it over the dense open substack which is the preimage of the multiplicity-free locus $X_{d}^{\c}$.
 Over $X_{d}^{\c}$, all squares in \eqref{3sq} are Cartesian, and all vertical maps are $S_{d}$-torsors.
 The $S_{d}$-actions on $\HSpr_{d}|_{\Herm_{2d}^{\c}}$ and $\Spr_{d}|_{\Coh_{d}(X)^{\c}}$ come from the vertical $S_{d}$-torsors in the diagram, so $\a$ is $S_{d}$-equivariant when restricted over $X_{d}^{\c}$.
 This finishes the proof. \end{proof}